artturipa/myblog/security_dashboard_logs/blog.md

 # ServiceNow Instance Security Center

-ServiceNow provides an instance specific portal about instance security, known as Instance Security Center (ISC).
+ServiceNow provides an instance specific portal on instance security: Instance Security Center (ISC).
 It can be located in every instance __**instancename.service-now.com/isc**__.

-ISC shows plenty of useful information and links, from recent events to security hardening.
+ISC shows essential security events and provides guidance on security hardening.
+You should check that out.

 ## Monitored Security Events

-ISC shows Performance Analytics graphs about the volume of security events.
-The volumes displayed by chart are retained for a long time, but in case you need to do any investigation about a specific log entry, the actual logging record is needed.
+Security event volumes are shown in Performance Analytics graphs.
+The volumes themselves are retained for a long time, but the source data is wiped frequently.
+So if you would like to do investigate a specific log entry in the past, you are in trouble.
 As a default log records are cleared each week.
-So if you need to check historical data going futher back, it's not possible without minor tweaking.

 Luckily there exists a simple fix for the issue.
 The clearing logic is defined in Scheduled Job **AppSec - Clear Weekly Events**.
-Through this job you can control how many days log entries are retained.
+This job controls how many days log entries are retained.

-Taking into account that the amount of records on the table is relatively small, there shouldn't come any performance issues to worry about when increasing the retention time.
+The amount of records on the table is relatively small, so there shouldn't be any performance issues to worry about if the retention time is increased.

-Below a paste from Job contents, which shows how you can extend the log retention to 6 months.
+Below a paste from the job contents, which shows how you can extend the log retention to 6 months.
 You wan't to extend log retention for the table **appsec_security_dashboard_event_logs**.

     // Constants
     var constants = new ISCConstants();